75-77 Derby Road

 Sarah started her musical career at George Spencer School, and aged 14 gained a place in the Youth Orchestra.
 She also began her long association with musical societies, playing in orchestras under the guidance of her trumpet teacher, Malcolm Nabarro.

 Nick joined Windblowers in 1998 after completing his music degree in Cambridge.
-He enjoys (being the operative word) playing the oboe, piano, organ and percussion.
+He enjoys (being the operative word) playing the oboe, piano, organ, percussion and singing.

 Nick's greatest musical achievement to date is to accompany Lesley Garrett and 2,000 singers at Nottingham Ice Arena.

-Elaine joined Windblowers 12 years ago, and although, initially not a musician, has learnt to play the euphonium and was a member of Nottingham Wind Ensemble for 3 years.
+Elaine joined Windblowers over 20 years ago, and although, initially not a musician, has learnt to play the euphonium and was a member of Nottingham Wind Ensemble for 3 years.

-A keen theatre goer and un-embarrassed lifelong fan of UB40 (Ali Campbell, are you listening?), her varied musical interests are invaluable in tracing sheet music.
+A keen theatre goer, her varied musical interests are invaluable in tracing sheet music.
+Elaine's spare time is spent enjoying her Tai Chi.

-Jennie joined Windblowers in November 2001.
-She is mostly found on the shop floor (especially on a Saturday morning!), and is pivotal to the smooth running of the busy mail order department.
+Jennie joined Windblowers in November 2001 and is pivotal to the smooth running of the busy mail order and gifts departments.